souravt0077/Apple/README.md

+# Apple
-# Apple is an ecommerce website for purchasing apple i phones..
+Apple is an ecommerce website for purchasing apple i phones..